-Although we talk about canopy or retractable type doors here, there is another type of garage door - the Overlap.
+Whilst we have talked about Canopy and Retractable doors, there is another type of garage door - the Overlap.

-This is a 2 piece door system using counterbalance weights to lift the 2 panels vertically and is unique as there are no tracks internally at all.
+The Overlap is a two-piece door system, using counterbalance weights to lift the 2 panels vertically.
+This door type is unique, as there are no internal tracks required; perfect for limited space installations.

-This is a bespoke door system offering sizes in 50mm increments in width and height and a vast array of panel designs and finishes.
+This is a bespoke door system, offering sizes in 50mm increments in width and height, with a vast array of panel designs and finishes.

-The Silvelox one piece up and over door is also another option using a one piece panel construction but also using the counterbalance system for operation.
+The Silvelox one-piece Up and Over door is another option that uses a one piece panel construction, but also employs the counterbalance system for operation.
 This is a timber door and has the option of a pedestrian access door inset into the main door panel for easy pedestrian access in and out of the garage.
-See the Silvelox Doors

 Matching Garage Doors and Pedestrian Side Doors

-These are manufactured in either single skin or double skinned steel or timber and are generally an exact copy of the garage door itself in a range of very useful standard and purpose made sizes.
+These doors are manufactured in either single skin or double skinned steel or timber, and are designed to complement each other aesthetically in a range of practical standard and purpose made sizes.

-Garador also offer a limited range of single skin steel side doors to match their up and over doors.
+Garador also offer a range of single skin steel side doors to match their Up and Over doors.